 Always stay on the marked trails.

-Mountain huts have been permitted to open since 11 May, and some may remain open in winter.
-Face masks are required.
+Mountain huts have been permitted to open.
 Check before traveling!

 Use maps and hiking literature to inform yourself about the degree of difficulty, distances, altitude differences and walking times of your hike.
 Remember to calculate enough buffer time.
 There may be delays associated with queues, irregular schedules, etc.